w3point0/node-red-duckdb/README.md

 **See Node code after the json section below.**

-> BTW: It also completed this same code in Python3 and Rust.
+> BTW: ChatGPT also completed this same code in Python3 and Rust.

 ```
 [